tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

     "less is more".

-Finding FASTA idendifier lines corresponding to human proteins
+Finding FASTA identifier lines corresponding to human proteins
 --------------------------------------------------------------

 Now that we have an idea of what the file looks like it is time to extract the